SpektraSystems/Azure-SQLServer-MI-DMS-Lab/README.md

 # Create a migration project

+Duration: 30 mins

 To create a migration project proceed as follows:
 1. Login to azure using the provided credentials.